 It is necessary to speak Japanese when dealing with real estate agents and landlords, as they need to explain the specific rules in effect.
-It is also better to have a Japanese person accompany you on the day you sign the lease.
+It is also better to have a Japanese person accompany on the day one signs the lease.

-The nearer you are to the center of the city, the more expensive the price.
+Of course, the nearer to the center of the city, the more expensive it gets.
 Likewise, close-by train stations will affect the cost of the rent.
-It is therefore important for you to get familiar with the surroundings.
-As that may take time, make sure to ask advice from people around you.
+It is therefore important to get familiar with the surroundings.
+As that may take time, it is important to ask advice from people around.

 - Shikikin: the deposit, usually equivalent to 1 or 2 month(s) of rent – refunded

 - Reikin: also paid upfront to the landlord, usually equivalent to 1 or 2 month(s) of rent – not-refunded